Psiphon-Inc/psiphon-automation/README.md

 - Upgrade known ServerEntries that lack SSH creds to new form as they are retrieved (in the handshake).

-- Make sure old bug is fixed: All instances of HTTPSRequest should fail over.
-  (In previous code, ConnectionThread does port failover but UpgradeThread doesn't.)
-  - Surely this will come naturally from the ServerRequest changes.

 - Test None/null values in the handshake JSON.
 For example, I think the upgrade version can theoretically be None/null.
 The desired behaviour is that it get the default empty string value when pulling it out of JSON.